 Ohio Wage and Hour Attorney Best Answer: Should I be paid for “off-the-clock” hours that I have to work?
 Who is responsible for keeping track of my hours worked?
 What kind of lawyer do I need to sue my employer for overtime violations?

-Here at The Spitz Law Firm, LLC, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
+Here at Spitz, The Employee’s Law Firm, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
 As our attorneys have discussed before, the FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus time and one-half their regular hourly rates for hours worked beyond 40 per week, and further provides that employers who break this law are liable to the aggrieved employees for both back wages and an equal amount in liquidated damages, plus reasonable attorney’s fees and costs.
 (See Can I Sue My Boss Individually For Not Paying Me For Overtime?
 I Need A Wage Lawyer!; Are IT Employees Entitled To Be Paid Overtime At Time And A Half?
 Best Attorney Reply!; Top Wage and Hour Lawyer Reply: As A Salaried Employee, Am I Exempt From Overtime Pay?; Should I Be Paid Overtime Even If I Have The Title Manger?
 Top Ohio Wage and Hour Lawyer Reply!; Top Wage & Hour Lawyer Reply: Can My Job Cheat Me Out of Overtime By Changing Names?; and Should I Be Paid If I Need To Work Through My Lunch Breaks?
 I Need A Lawyer!)

 When handling wage and hour cases, including overtime compensation cases, the problem that arises the most with clients is that they neglected to keep their own records of their actual hours worked or failed to keep any sort of record which would show “off-the-clock” hours that were worked by the employee.
 Such evidence, when available, is extremely useful to our lawyers in proving that an employee worked hours that may be different than those hours shown on a company record or timesheet.
 In fact, a common trick by employers is to tell employees that have to record “only 40” hours on their timesheets and refuse to allow employees to record time that is more than 40 hours per week.
 (See My Employer Is Not Paying Me For All Of The Time I Work.
 I Need A Lawyer!; Can I Be Fired For Refusing To Clock Out Before I’m Done Working?
 I Need A Lawyer!; and When Does My Job Have To Start Paying Me?
 Best Wage Lawyer Reply!).
 If the employee does not keep his or her own records verifying more than 40 hours per week, how is a Court or jury to know who is telling the truth when the company says that the timesheets are accurate and the employee says they are not accurate?
 Unfortunately, many employees neglect to keep these types of independent records so when they go to file a lawsuit, they are left shorthanded.
 (Of course, the is an app for keeping track of time and overtime that is available from the Department of Labor (“DOL“).